 Is it hard to get probiotics from food?

-Wellness Tips: Generally speaking, the food you consume (both prebiotics and probiotics) won’t be enough to give you a major boost of compounds produced but you can try to alleviate with that issue with supplementation.
-Speak to licensed nutritionists or registered dietitian.
+Wellness Tip: Generally speaking, the food you consume (both prebiotics and probiotics) won’t be enough to give you a major boost of postbiotic compounds produced from bacterial fermentation of fiber.
+However, taking specific supplements may help.
+Speak to licensed nutritionists or registered dietitians regarding supplementation.

 Health Benefits of Postbiotics

 Postbiotics may help your immune system function properly, aid in the prevention or treatment of diarrhea, alleviate irritable bowel syndrome symptoms, and even minimize allergic reactions.